 With the warehouse in danger of being infiltrated, the team pressure Robert once again for a combination.
 He tells them a series of random numbers that come to mind before they load him into a van and drug him to sleep.
 They all get in and prepare to enter the second level of the dream while Yusuf drives the van away from the pursuing projections.

 In Arthur's dream, Cobb resolves to use 'Mr. Charles', a method in which he introduces the subject to the fact that he's dreaming in order to garner trust.
 He meets Robert at a bar and tells him that he is there to protect him and someone is trying to access his mind.
 He convinces Robert that he's dreaming by introducing the strangeness of their surroundings and calms Robert to control them.
 He helps Robert remember that he's been kidnapped and leads him to a hotel room (the first few numbers of which match the first digits Robert thought of for the combination) where the rest of the team regroups.
 Saito is in better health in this level of the dream, but soon begins coughing.
-Robert's projection of Browning arrives and he confesses that he was the one behind the kidnapping; he couldn't allow Robert to access the safe and destroy everything that his father built.
+When Robert's projection on Browning arrives, Cobb convinces Robert that it was Browning who kidnapped him by asking if he saw Browning being tortured by the kidnappers in his previous sleep level.
+Browning confesses that he was responsible for the kidnapping, as the second testament left to Robert allowed him to destroy his father's empire, which Browning could not let him do it.
 Cobb suggests to Robert that they enter Browning's dreams to figure out what was really in the safe so that Robert can decide for himself.
 Robert agrees, now unknowingly assisting in his own inception and the team is hooked up again, this time with Arthur remaining behind to watch over them and administer a synchronized kick when its time.

 As the team goes into the third dream, in actuality Robert's, Arthur is forced to fight off more of Robert's defensive projections while in the first dream Yusuf continues to drive the van.
 The third dream is set in snow covered mountains where Robert's safe is heavily guarded in a mountainside fort.
 The team splits up to draw the guards away.
 Cobb goes with Ariadne, Eames travels alone to ward off the guards, and Robert and Saito begin ascending a mountainside to access a blind side of the fort.